resulumit/representations/content/home/demo.md

 ### 👋 Welcome

-**Re: Presentations** are online seminars on political representation, organised by [Lucy Kinski](https://representations.netlify.app/author/lucy-kinski/) and [Resul Umit](https://representations.netlify.app/author/resul-umit/).
+**Re: Presentations** are a series of online seminars on political representation, organised by [Lucy Kinski](https://representations.netlify.app/author/lucy-kinski/) and [Resul Umit](https://representations.netlify.app/author/resul-umit/).

-It aspires to facilicate an inclusive, dynamic, and supportive environment where scholarly work on anything representation can be discussed.
+The series aspire to facilitate an inclusive, dynamic, and supportive environment where scholarly work on anything representation can be discussed.

 ### Inclusive

 #### Dynamic